 What does pawning something mean?
 When someone pawns something, they are taking out a loan using one of their possessions as collateral.
-The pawn shop owner will provide funding and hold onto the collateral until the original owner has paid back their loan in full plus interest and any fees.
-Once their loan has been paid off, the original owner can get their item back.
-However, if they fail to repay their loan the pawn shop owner has the right to sell the collateral.
-It’s estimated that over 30 million Americans utilize pawn shops and pawn shop loans ever year!1
+The pawn shop owner will provide funding and hold onto the collateral until the original owner has paid back their cash advance in full plus interest rate fees.
+Once their advance has been paid off, the original owner can get their item back.
+However, if they fail to repay, the pawn shop owner has the right to sell the collateral.
+It’s estimated that over 30 million Americans utilize pawn shops and pawn shop loans every year!1

 For our purposes, pawning something is a part of the financial industry.
-People can usually always go to a pawn shop and pawn something to get some fast money.
-If you are thinking, “I need 100 dollars now“, you may be considering pawning an item you own.
+People can usually always go to a pawn shop and pawn something to get more money.
+If you think, “I need 100 dollars now“, you may be considering pawning an item you own.
 A person’s purposes for wanting to pawn something may be to:

 - Cover a deposit